 Performing fieldwork in healthcare settings is significantly different to other domains and it presents unique challenges to researchers.
 There are issues in terms of negotiating ethics, gaining access and knowing where to study; there are challenges in being an outsider in private places that are emotionally charged, with potential for patient nudity and invasive procedures; there are challenges for high-risk innovation and measuring research impact.
 Whilst results are reported in research papers, the details of how to actually perform these fieldwork studies are not.

-Continuing in this series of work, we are also holding a workshop at CHI 2014 in Toronto, Canada: “HCI Research in Healthcare: Evidence to Practice.”
+Continuing in this series of work, we are also holding a theory workshop at CHI 2014 in Toronto, Canada: “HCI Research in Healthcare: Using Theory from Evidence to Practice.”
 We will build on the first workshop and outcomes of the books by allowing a forum for HCI researchers and the wider health informatics community to discuss theoretical challenges and advances in our work.

 Please sign up to our mailing list to receive news about the books, the workshop, and the continuing series.